lorenzobellino/Computational-Intelligence-2022/README.md

 ### LAB2
 #### Solution
-The original approach for the solution of lab1 is explained in the README [here](https://github.com/lorenzobellino/Computational-Intelligence-2022/blob/main/lab2/README.md)
+The original approach for the solution of **lab2** is explained in this [README](https://github.com/lorenzobellino/Computational-Intelligence-2022/blob/main/lab2/README.md)
 #### Updates after review
 ```TODO```